Zeus virus. 6 versions revealed (2021 removal guide)

 Call Microsoft Technical Department (866) 249-2994 (Toll Free)

-Scammers working behind this scam seek to swindle money from computer users by convincing them to buy bogus security software or asking to provide sensitive information.
+Scammers working behind this scam seek to swindle money from computer users by convincing them to buy bogus security software or asking them to provide sensitive information.
 Windows Detected ZEUS Virus scamCybercriminals incorporate the name of a popular malware just to make the scam more believable

 You have a Zeus virus scam is another scam that urges victims to call tech support scammers at 1-844-859-0337 and possibly other similar numbers.
-Once such a malicious program compromises the victim's system, it starts causing redirects to bogus websites that show various alerts.
+Once such a malicious program compromises the victim's system, it starts causing redirecting to bogus websites that show various alerts.
 There are a few versions of the virus.
 One of them delivers a pop-up message saying:

 WARNING!
 Your Hard drive will be DELETED if your close this page.
 You have a ZEUS Virus!
 Please call Support Now!.
 Call Toll-Free: 1-844-859-0337 To Stop This Process